 I have seen it snow every month of the year in the Canadian Rockies.
+Every month :) I once photographed a wedding in a blizzard in August and while that is not at all typical it can happen.

 The weather is totally unpredictable in the mountains and there is no such thing as a "typical" weather pattern every year.
 It varies a LOT from year to year.